 So if you have a salary of $80,000 and your employer pays for $80,000 in coverage — you’ll be taxed on $30,000.
 This may show up on your stub as “GTL Paycheck” or “GTL Deduction”.

 Group Term Life Insurance is Great When…

 A group term life insurance policy is a great option for anyone who has serious health conditions or is uninsurable.
 These policies are very convenient and easy to purchase through your employer.
 If you’re healthy or need more coverage than your employer provides, an individual life insurance policy will probably be a better deal.
-Lastly, a group life insurance policy isn’t very portable.
-It’s pretty much handcuffed to your employer and your ability to convert it if you leave your job can be a headache — if that’s even possible.

 Should you buy a personal life insurance policy?

 Buying your own individual policy is always a good strategy for peace of mind.
 You’ll have more options available to you and it can be inexpensive too.
 Supplemental life insurance through your employer is a great benefit.
 However, you need to look at group life as a job perk and not coverage that is actually yours.

 You might be fired or change careers that may jeopardize your group policy.
 Your group life insurance policy may only provide a short term benefit that covers final expenses and financial protection for a few years.
 A personal life insurance policy can provide your family long term financial protection.

 Originally posted 2019-01-29 13:11:33.